 It’s important to build that confidence because we all doubt our choices at times.
 When life’s circumstances try to push you off track you can stay on your path because you have found real security in your purpose, in who you are, not your ego.
 Nobody’s opinion is can then change your mind and you will find a way to keep going.

-Too often people look for a shortcut to a bigger life.
+Too often people look for a shortcut to a fulfilling life.

 They want to find a way without facing their fears or letting go of resistance.
 I’m yet to see that work.
 Trying to solve things with a ‘quick fix’, they end up going around in circles in their own heads behind the protective armour of ego.
 “If only I can become successful without exposing myself and letting anyone know that I’m not perfect…”